intersystems/quickstarts-multimodel-java/README.md

-# Multi-Model QuickStart for Java
+# Multi-Model QuickStart for Java Code Sample

 This code shows multi-model access to InterSystems IRIS Data Platform in Java.